 \subsection{Balancing compute resources}

-A major challenge posed by the implementation of HTHC is how to balance the computing power across the different levels of parallelism as discussed in Section \ref{sec:parallelization}.
+A major challenge posed by the implementation of HTHC is how to balance the computing resources across the different levels of parallelism as discussed in Section~\ref{sec:parallelization}.
 The configuration of HTHC is parameterized by $T_\A$, $T_\B$, and $V_\B$, and can be adjusted to the hardware and problem at hand.
 We identified two important factors that impact the optimal setting:

-\paragraph{(1) Balanced execution speed.} If $\B$ works significantly faster than $\A$, the latter executes too few $z_i$ updates and most coordinate importance values become stale, thus, convergence suffers.
-This effect has empirically been investigated by \citet{NIPS2017_7013} who showed that satisfactory convergence can be obtained up to about 15\% of the $z_i$ being updated in each epoch while a smaller ration significantly degrades convergence.
+\paragraph{Balanced execution speed} If $\B$ works significantly faster than $\A$, the latter executes only few $z_i$ updates.
+As a consequence most coordinate importance values become stale, and convergence suffers.
+This effect has empirically been investigated in \cite{NIPS2017_7013}, which showed that satisfactory convergence requires about 15\% or more of the $z_i$ being updated in each epoch.
 We will discuss this further in Section~\ref{sec:exp}.
 On the other hand, if $\B$ is too slow, the runtime suffers.
-As a consequence, the best balance depends also on the efficiency of the implementation and we therefore tune the best configuration.
+Hence, the efficiency of the implementation is a crucial factor that impacts the best configuration.

-\paragraph{(2) Cache coherence.} The parallelization of the updates on $\A$ requires no synchronization between caches, however, a large number of threads leads to DRAM bandwidth saturation.
+\paragraph{Cache coherence} The parallelization of the gap memory updates on $\A$ across a large number of threads can lead to DRAM bandwidth saturation.
 Additionally, more threads mean higher traffic on the mesh, which can impact the execution speed of $\B$.
 For fast convergence, the threads must be assigned so that $\A$ performs a sufficient fraction of $z_i$ updates in each epoch.
-Our results will confirm $15\%$ as a safe choice.
+Our results will confirm $\tilde r = 15\%$ of the columns of $D$ updated by $\A$ as a safe choice.